-Welcome
+Welcome to

-Griffith Avenue and District Residents Association
+Griffith Avenue & District

-GADRA – the Griffith Avenue Residents' Association was founded in 1974 for the purpose of representing the interests of residents of the c.1000 households along the avenue and adjacent roads, and has operated continuously since then.
 The Associations committee meets monthly.
 The annual general meeting is normally held in September and is open to all residents.
-The Association also maintains contact with other residents' associations in the area, and is part of other residential network’s.
+The Association also maintains contact with other residents’ associations in the area, and is part of other residential network’s.

 Our Latest News Updates

-Read MoreHistory of our area
+History of our area

 Glasnevin is said to have been founded by Saint Mobhi in the sixth century as a monastery.
 St. Columba of Iona is thought to have studied under St. Mobhi, Iona Road in Glasnevin named in his honour.